PDF Family Law Form Library

 This is what you file if you oppose almost any type of family law orders, and in particular requests relating to custody, support, and control of property.
 It it similar to the FL-310 (which is to be combined with the FL-300 or FL-301).

 Sometimes referred to as the "F & O", this is what the Court requires be filled out after most non-domestic violence hearings.
 It should be submitted to the other side for approval, but if they won't approve and return it within 10 days submit it directly to the court clerk with that explanation.
-This is your formal order, and an important document to complete and get on file.
+This is your formal order, and an important document to complete and get on file rather than depending on "minute orders" as the record of the proceeding.

-This form must be used if you seek to aside aside a support order for any of the reasons set forth in Family Code section 3691.
+This form is used if you seek to aside aside a support order for the reasons set forth in Family Code section 3691.

 Forms Dealing With Pension Plans

-This s is a required form to begin the process of joining a pension plan into the proceedings so that the California courts have jurisdiction to divide them.
+This is required to join a pension plan into the proceedings so that the California courts have jurisdiction to divide them.

-This is used together with FL-370, and provides an expedited process for gaining jurisdiction over pension plans and administrators.
+This is used together with FL-370, and provides an expedited process to gain jurisdiction over pension plans and their administrators.

 The Summons is issued by the court clerk when the FL-370 and Fl-372 are filed.
 It must be properly served upon the pension plan administrator in order for the joinder to be effective.